Brushfam/learn-page/docs/OpenBrush/smart-contracts/governance/Extensions/counting.md

 ---
 This extension gives Governor contract the ability to manage and count votes of the contract.
 You can see if a user has voted for a proposal, and get the number of votes for a proposal.
-Also, this extension provides the ability to count your votes when you cast them, to realize when the quorum is reached, and to realize when the voting is succeeded.
+Also, this extension allows you to count your votes when you cast them, to see when the quorum is reached, and when the voting succeeds.
 You can check the [documentation](https://docs.openzeppelin.com/contracts/4.x/api/governance#GovernorCountingSimple) in OpenZeppelin Contracts for more information about the counting mechanism.

 This page describes how to connect [GovernorCounting](/) to [Governor](../governor.md) contract.